glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 ## Discrete Fourier Transform Example

-This section will work through an example calculation of a discrete Fourier Transform which can be worked out by hand.
+This section will work through an example calculation of a discrete Fourier Transform that can be worked out by hand.
 The manual calculations will be compared with calculations performed using the FFT library from `numpy`.

-The Discrete Fourier Transform of a time series, given by the column vector {% katex %}f{% endkatex %}, into a column vector of Fourier coefficients, {% katex %}\overline{f}{% endkatex %}, can be represented by the linear equation,
+The Discrete Fourier Transform of a time series, represented by the column vector {% katex %}f{% endkatex %}, into a column vector of Fourier coefficients, {% katex %}\overline{f}{% endkatex %}, can be represented by the linear equation,

 {% katex display %}
-\overline{f} = Tf
+\overline{f} = Tf,
 {% endkatex %}

-Where {% katex %}T{% endkatex %} is the transform matrix computed from the Fourier basis functions.
+where {% katex %}T{% endkatex %} is the transform matrix computed from the Fourier basis functions.
 Each element of the matrix is the value of the basis function used in the calculation.
 It is assumed that the time series contains only {% katex %}4{% endkatex %} points so that
 {% katex %}T{% endkatex %} will be a {% katex %}4\times 4{% endkatex %} matrix.
 The transform